 Alpha Nu Omega/Phi Beta Delta Alumni Association Scholarships

-This scholarship is awarded to a student member of the Alpha Nu Omega fraternity who is completing his junior year, to be used for his senior year at Upper Iowa University.
+These scholarships are awarded to a student member of the Alpha Nu Omega fraternity and a student member of the Phi Beta Delta sorority who are completing their junior year, to be used for their senior year at Upper Iowa University.

 Irene Humphry Anderson Scholarship in English (1992)